Vivek9Chavan/Vivek9Chavan.github.io/HACK_XR+AI_2025.md

 ---

-*This concept is part of our participation in the Immersive Realities Hackathon 2025, organized at the TUM Think Tank, Munich.*
+*This concept is part of our participation in the Immersive Realities Hackathon 2025, organised at the TUM Think Tank, Munich.*